rogalj/MolStrucClassifier/USER-NNout/README.md

 ## Output

 After you run the code, you will get g2g3output-0.dat.
-This file contains neural network output results for each molecule.
+This file contains symmetry function and neural network results for each molecule.